 - Have difficulty with everyday tasks such as shaving, applying makeup, or getting dressed

 - Experience frequent falls, slips, or find yourself bumping into things more often

 Vision clinics can provide therapy and counseling opportunities like:

 - Teaching eye movement skills for better use of remaining vision

 - Counseling on effective use of common vision improvement tools like spectacle microscopes, magnifying glasses, and telescopes

 - Counseling and education on using alternative measures for improved vision and perception, including larger print, auditory assistance, and effective lighting

-Elderly individuals interested in this option can discuss it with their clinic ophthalmologist and receive visual acuity, ocular-motor skills, visual field, visual memory, and visual attention evaluations both before and after vision treatment.
+Elderly individuals interested in this option can discuss it with their clinic ophthalmologist.
+They can receive visual acuity, ocular-motor skills, visual field, visual memory, and visual attention evaluations both before and after vision treatment.
 A vision care specialist can also assist you by monitoring progress and nurturing healing and therapy.

 Preventing Eye and Vision Issues

 Some of the best methods to prevent, treat, and maintain eye health are to: